Council of Women for Home Missions: History

 Composed of eleven constituent home mission boards, it was established in 1908 for the purpose of unifying home mission work and projecting a united study course.
 Fifty-eight member societies responded.
 The work was conducted through standing committees composed of members from each constituent board.
 The council's slogan was, "Our country, God's country".
 The council represented and promoted Protestant church women's home mission organizations interdenominationally.
 It did so through conferences, courses, institutes, and schools.

 Any national women's home mission board or society agreeing to cooperate in the purposes and work of the council could become a constituent member paying a nominal annual membership fee.
 If the annual income of the board was US$50,000 or more, it had nine representatives in the council, if the annual income was less than $50,000, it had three representatives.
 Some of these boards were entirely independent, while others were auxiliary to the general boards of the denominations.
 Some boards were composed of men and women on an equal basis.
 Some were for home missions only, and others combined home and foreign missions.

 Alice Blanchard Coleman served as president of the council from its beginning, till 1916.
+M. Katharine Jones Bennett served as president from 1916 through 24.
 Mrs. John Ferguson was president in 1927.

 In 1940, it merged into the Home Missions Council of North America, which, in 1950, became the Division of Home Missions of the National Council of Churches.